ansys/DevRelDocs/2024R1/speos-client-api-24R1-md/client-speos-api-home.md

 In Speos, arguments often correspond to axis system definitions.

-In addition to the **Speos client APIs** documentation, some common cross functional and more specific APIs are provided in the [Methods](https://ansyshelp.ansys.com/account/secured?returnurl=/Views/Secured/corp/v232/en/Optis_UG_ASP/Optis/UG_ASP/methods.html) section of the Speos User Guide (customer login request).
+In addition to the **Speos client APIs** documentation, the Speos Core methods and some common cross-functional methods are provided in the following sections:

+- **Cross-Functional Methods**
+- **Speos Core**